2kpixelstudios/keralua-unity-package/README.md

 This repo contains [KeraLua](https://github.com/NLua/KeraLua) as a Unity package.
 This repo is only for the convenience of using KeraLua within the [Unity game engine](https://unity.com/).

-## Supported Unity Versions

-**NOTE:** This package failed to compile in Unity 2018.4.35.f1, but **worked** in Unity 2019.4.26f1.
+## :exclamation: Requirements

-- :warning: Versions before Unity 2019.4.26f1 may not work,
+- Unity 2019.4.26f1 or newer
-- :heavy_check_mark: Versions after Unity 2019.4.26f1+ including Unity 2020.1+ should work.

-## Usage
+---

+## How To Use This Package

 ### Short Instructions